Gnathostoma spinigerum: Geographic range

 Although Gnathostoma spinigerum are considered endemic to Thailand, they are also found in many other countries of Southeast Asia.
 These nematode parasites have also been reported to be found in Japan, Australia, United States, and Mexico.
 However, the incidence of infection is rarer outside the Asian continent.

 Habitat

 Gnathostoma spinigerum normally could be found in wet tropical environments.
 Larvae can infect many classes of animals.
-Canine and feline species, and possibly pigs, are determined as c the definitive hosts.
+Canine and feline species, and possibly pigs, are determined as the definitive hosts.
 In Japan, freshwater fishes, Ophicephalus argus and O. tadianus, are the most important vectors of human gnathostomiasis.
 In addition to freshwater fishes, domestic duck, Anas platyrhynchus and the domestic chicken Gallus gallus domesticus carry the parasite in Thailand.

 Prevention of gnathostomiasis

 In a study done in Thailand, researchers have proposed a method of prevention of gnathostomiasis.
 It states that humans can become infected via eating fresh water fish.
 For example, a popular dish serving fermented fresh water fish is popular among the women of Thailand, which may explain their higher incidence of the infection.
 In order to avoid or kill the infective larva living in fish muscle, one must boil the fish first for a minimum of five minutes, placed in a solution of vinegar and 4% acetic acid for a period of 5.5 hours, or just to avoid raw or undercooked fish, always being sure to cook fresh water fish thoroughly.